Kobzol/hardware-effects/README.md

 # Hardware effects
 This repository demonstrates various hardware effects that may be very hard to explain if you don't know the how the low-level CPU and OS architecture works.
+I try to create proof of concept programs that are as small as possible for each effect.

 Currently the following effects are demonstrated:

+- branch misprediction
+- branch target misprediction
 - cache aliasing
 - false sharing
+- write combining

 Every example directory has a README that explains the individual effect.